 Do I need to take the TOEFL if English isn't my first language?

 Yes.
-The minimum score for full admission is 80 ibT with at least a 15 on each subsection or 550 pbT (paper).
+The minimum score for full admission is 75 ibT with at least a 15 on each subsection.
+You can also read more on English Proficiency.

 Should I visit Clark?

-Yes — the best way to find out if Clark is a good match for you is to visit campus and get a sense of the community.
+Yes — the best way to find out if Clark is a good match for you is to visit campus and get a sense of the community!
 We offer a number of visit options, including an opportunity to speak one-on-one with a current Clark student.
-You can also make an appointment to meet with the Transfer Coordinator while on campus.
+You can also make an appointment to meet with the Transfer Coordinator, Lexi Alm, while on campus.

 If I have a GED, will my application be looked at differently than those who have a high school diploma?